thanhhao1905/Mini-CPU-Full-ASIC-Design-Flow-RTL-DV-and-PD/README.md

-# Mini CPU: Comprehensive Design Flow – RTL Design, Functional Verification, and Physical Implementation #
+# Mini CPU: RTL Design, Design Verification, and Physical Implementation – A Complete ASIC Flow from Verilog to GDSII #

 ## 1. System Overview